uriielfl/simple-product-api/README.md

 ```
 yourpc>$ curl -X POST -H "Content-Type: application/json" -d @../data/product.json http://127.0.0.1:8000/product-images
 ```
+#### PS: To make any image register, you will need to first create a register in /products/ and choose an existing id.
 ###### - Let's consume our api
 We'll use the GET command on our terminal to see the values inside.
 ```